-However, make sure you are always using the real word so he hears it many times.
+Be sure you are always using the real word so your child hears it many times.
 Soon enough, “moo” will become “cow”.

 If your toy farm comes with other accessories such as a farmer, tractor, fences, etc, label these as well.

 In, out, under and on are some early prepositions that you can target when playing with a toy farm.

 Have an animal go “in” the barn.
 The farmer could get “on” the tractor.
 You get the idea.